 After completing SMDEP, upon return to my home college of Columbia University, I was energized by this collaborative spirit and merged it into my extracurricular pursuits.
 I became President of the Minority Association of Premedical Students (M.A.P.S) on campus for the next two years and collaborated to plan events that benefited both our student population and residents of our local Harlem community.
 I also became co-founder of a residential dorm on campus for pre-medical students that fostered peer-to-peer support.

-I will begin attending Yale School of Medicine this fall, the site of my inspirational summer at SMDEP.
 I am very grateful to my mentors whom I met during SMDEP for their unwavering support, and I vow to always embody the spirit and mission of the program as I embark into my future career.